 Train the decision.
-Not the recall.

 What is an Engram?

 An Engram is a focused micro-drill designed to train one specific clinical decision.
 Not a quiz question.
 Not a flashcard.
-A branching scenario that forces you to read a situation, weigh the data, and commit to a call — just like the exam demands.
+A branching scenario that forces you to read a situation, weigh the data, and commit to a call — exactly like the exam demands.

 A memory trace